ABI-Software/software-development-guidelines/README.md

     pronoun).
-  - The usage of the singular, first-person pronoun may be used in a Frequently Asked Question context, as the usage of that pronoun refer to the reader themselves.
+  - The usage of the singular, first-person pronoun may be used in a Frequently Asked Question context, as the usage of that pronoun refers to the reader themselves.
   - The usage of the plural, first-person pronoun (i.e. "we") may be used when referring to the owner or the owner's organisation of the project.